 Early Discoveries serves those children who are continuously exposed to high-risk factors and situations that are likely to have an adverse impact on their social, emotional, physical, and cognitive development.

-Early Discoveries is not a first come first served program.
-Selection to Early Discoveries is by weighted risk factors.
-Those with the highest risk factors are selected first.
+Selection to Early Discoveries is determined by specific eligibility criteria.
 Risk factors that are considered for eligibility purposes include, but are not limited to:

 An overview of the Early Discoveries program

 - Early Discoveries is offered free to all children enrolled in the program.

 - Early Discoveries is only for Virginia Beach preschoolers who will be four years old on or before September 30 and meet the eligibility criteria.

 - Early Discoveries is an all-day program that meets each school day from September to June of each school year.

 - The staff to student ratio is 1:9.
 There is a maximum of 18 children in each classroom.